bwsw/t-streams/docs/source/Ts-Architecture.rst

 .. figure:: _static/Architecture-General2.png

 Thus, Server publishes an endpoint to ZooKeeper.
-Agents (eg. Producers and Consumers) read the endpoint, discover Server and connect to it to create/read transactions with data.
+Agents (eg. Producers and Consumers) read the endpoint, discover Server and connect to it for creating/reading transactions with data.

 Producers write the operations, transactions with data and meta-data to local commit log, or to BookKeeper in the multi-node configuration, and stores data to Server's embedded storage.
 Consumers and Subscribers read these transactions and their data from the Server's storage.
 See the Data_Flow_ section for more details on data flow in T-streams.